Snow hits London and Paris flights, more cuts seen

 London's smaller Stansted and Gatwick airports said they were operating as normal on Sunday morning but that delays and some flight cancellations were likely.

 Weather forecaster the British Met Office said snow was likely to continue into Monday.
-As much as eight centimetres was expected in southeast England on Sunday, it said.
+As much as eight centimeters was expected in southeast England on Sunday, it said.

 On average, some 1,300 flights leave Heathrow daily.
 The airport, Europe's busiest, operates at close to full capacity after Britain's coalition government blocked development of a third runway in 2010.